numba/numba/docs/source/reference/types.rst

-Can be called              yes            yes              yes Can be used as items       yes            yes              yes Can be returned            yes            yes              yes Namespace scoping          yes            yes              no Automatic overload         yes            no               no
+Can be called              yes            yes              yes Can be used as items       yes            yes              yes Can be returned            yes            yes              yes Namespace scoping          yes            yes              yes Automatic overload         yes            no               no
 ========================   ============   ==============   ===========